My 2018 Hong Kong travelogue so far:

 We bought some baking moulds.
 I wanted to buy an eggette mould but had to forgo it because we can’t carry any more heavy things.
 I didn’t snap a single photo of the shops in Shanghai Street.
 Too tired plus no hands!
 After that, we decided we had enough of walking and shopping, so we concluded our Shanghai Street visit.
 FYI, Shanghai Street is SUPER LONG.
 We needed some rest.
 So we walked to Nathan Street and dropped by Yee Shun Milk Company.
 Yum-yum!

 Then we discovered a Best Mart 360 store just next door.
 What else?
 Shopping time!

 After resting, we went out again at 4.45pm.
 Luckily the rain has stopped.
 Took us 20 minutes of walking to reach Tim Ho Wan at Sham Shui Po for dinner.
 It was a worthy 1 Michelin star experience.
+Click the link to read my review.
 After dinner, we visited several shops and marts while walking back to our lodging.
-My tummy still wasn’t 100% with some on-off stomachache but luckily I didn’t need to visit the loo.
+My tummy still wasn’t 100% with some on-off stomachaches but luckily I didn’t need to visit the loo.

 Got home and rest.

 The longest banana I’ve ever eaten.
 Hahaha Bought at the open-air market in Canton Road yesterday.